pietrorodriguessouzaocz-cloud/website/website/src/docs/guides/local-source/index.md

 ## Creating local series

-1. In the location you specified as your storage location (e.g., `/Mihon/`), there should be a `local` folder.
-Place correctly structured series inside that (e.g. `/Mihon/local/`).
+1. In the location you specified as your storage location (e.g., `/Mihon/`), there should be a `local` folder.Internal Storage/Mihon/ Place correctly structured series inside that (e.g. `/Mihon/local/`).

     > If adding series in folders it is recommended to add a file named `.nomedia` to the local folder so images do not show up in the gallery.